skeres/kubernetes_tutorial/22_readme.md

 **TL;DR**
 ## > Context
 You can run specific task on demand with jobs.
-- **Job** Workload off short lived tasks
+- A **Job** is a workload off short lived tasks
 - Creates one or more Pods and ensures that a specified number of them successfully terminate.
-- As Pod successfully complete, The **Job** tracks the successful completions.
+- As Pod successfully complete, the **Job** tracks the successful completions.
-- when a specified number of successful completions is reached, the **Job** completes.
+- When a specified number of successful completions is reached, the **Job** completes.
 - By default, **Jobs** with more than 1 Pod will create them one after the other.
 To create them at the same time, add parallelims.

 ## >> Run your first job